Solar Panel Efficiency Explained: Does the % Actually Matter?

 What counts as good efficiency in 2026

 Mid-range solar panels in 2026 typically achieve 20–21.5% efficiency.
-Premium panels from the main manufacturers (Jinko Neo, LONGi Hi-MO 6, Canadian Solar HiHero) sit at 22–23%.
+Premium panels from the main manufacturers (Jinko Neo, LONGi Hi-MO 6, Canadian Solar HiHero) sit at 22–23%, and several feature in our pick of the best solar panels in the UK for 2026.
 Anything above 23% at a commercial scale is still relatively rare and commands a significant price premium.
 For most UK homes, 20–22% covers the full range of sensible options.

 The shift worth knowing about is that most panels in the 22%+ bracket are now TOPCon or N-type technology, which also carries a better degradation profile.
 Efficiency and cell technology are now closely correlated — so when you are comparing high-efficiency panels, you are often comparing different cell types at the same time.
 For a deeper look at why that matters, see our guide to solar panel cell types.